Hi, and welcome to my ABC Fundraising review we'll be asking:

 I was a little surprised that ABC Fundraiser wasn't free to join.
 Before you can start taking orders you're going to have to buy in first.

 There are 3 starter packs to choose from:

-In the last 25 years, they’ve helped 50,000+ groups across the US to raise $50million and have built a solid reputation for themselves.
-This can only make your job representing the company and selling their products that bit easier.
+In the last 25 years, they've helped 50,000+ groups across the US to raise $50 million and have built a solid reputation.
+This will only make your job representing the company and selling their products that bit easier.